TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 ### Critical Components
 #### CYW43455 Wi-Fi/Bluetooth Chip:
 The Infineon CYW43455 is a highly integrated single-chip transceiver that provides dual-band 802.11ac Wi-Fi and Bluetooth 5.0 connectivity.
-It supports 2.4 GHz and 5 GHz Wi-Fi bands with 802.11ac single-stream (1x1) operation, offering efficient performance for compact embedded systems like the Raspberry Pi 5.
+It supports 2.4 GHz and 5 GHz Wi-Fi bands with 802.11ac single-stream (1x1) operation.

-To meet a minimum range requirement of 200 meters, the effective wireless performance is highly dependent on both environmental factors and the paired transceiver (RID device).
-The CYW43455’s support for 802.11ac and its output power (up to +19.5 dBm for 2.4 GHz and +17.5 dBm for 5 GHz, as per the datasheet) makes it suitable for long-range communication.

-For Bluetooth communication, the CYW43455 offers a Bluetooth 5.0-compliant radio, which includes LE 1M PHY mode.
-This mode provides a balance of range and data rate, and the chip features a Bluetooth RX sensitivity of –94.5 dBm in LE 1M mode, which is sufficient to maintain reliable connections at extended ranges, including the specified 200 meters under favorable conditions.
-This ensures consistent and robust connectivity for low-energy Bluetooth applications, including telemetry and device control in drone or IoT systems.
+####
 #### MicroSD Card Slot:
 Provides flexible and scalable storage options for the system, supporting high-capacity cards suitable for long-term data logging.
 This feature allows the central computer to locally store collected RID data, host the server and website interface, and maintain logs for historical analysis or compliance documentation.
 The use of a microSD card ensures easy upgrades or replacements, contributing to the overall maintainability and adaptability of the system.